The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 The TriNova car wash can also clean chrome surfaces, and shouldn’t leave leave any streaks.
 Nevertheless, some users find that it can leave streaks on glass.
 It’s better to pay special attention to those areas while cleaning or opt to use another detailing product for windows and side mirrors.

-- It can also leave streaks on dark-colored cars, but you can buff those streaks out
+- Cons: It may leave streaks on windows.
+It can also leave streaks on dark-colored cars, but you can buff those streaks out.

 The Meguiar’s Waterless Wash & Wax is quite legendary.